 Returning your bike to a station resets the clock on your ride, even if you immediately check out another bike from the same station.
 So if you want to bike for longer than the free period and don’t want to pay extra, you just need to keep an eye on the clock, familiarize yourself with nearby station locations, and pick up another bike before your free period ends.
 Once you return your bike, your credit card is charged for any time in excess of the free period.

 Other Funding Sources

 It’s important to note that bike share programs, particularly those run by municipalities or nonprofits, may not be entirely user-funded.
 Some programs tap private individuals or local companies to become station sponsors responsible for maintenance, upkeep, and repairs at one or more hubs.
-For instance, Target and Car2Go are major station sponsors for Nice Ride Minnesota.
+For instance, Target and the Minneapolis Foundation are major station sponsors for Nice Ride Minnesota.

 Programs might also receive grants from local transportation authorities, municipal governments, or private companies.
 For instance, Blue Cross Blue Shield, a health insurer, is a title sponsor – the largest single private sponsor – for both Nice Ride and Divvy, Chicago’s program.

 If you’re visiting a bikeshare-endowed city for a few days, the bike system is likely to be cheaper than renting a car or using public transit.
 For instance, a three-day bike share pass costs $17 in Washington, D.C. and $15 in Boston.
 A rental car in either city is likely to cost at least $25 per day, while a one-day unlimited Boston transit pass costs $12.
 If you can avoid incurring excessive usage fees, you come out ahead with bike share.